ingo/ingo.github.io/_recipes/boiled_beef_with_dill_sauce.md

 author: Ingo
 category: Entrees
-description: This quintessential southern German dish features beef stew meat simmered until meltingly tender in a broth flavored with onions, vinegar and spices.
-It's served warm or chilled with a creamy dill sauce speckled with cornichons and onions.
+description: This quintessential southern German dish features beef stew meat simmered until meltingly tender in a broth.
-  A favorite of Ingo's childhood.
-The moist stewing makes the beef incredibly tender.
-  Served chilled, the creamy dill sauce provides a cool complement.
-The cornichons add bite.
-Make extra - this sauce is delicious on sandwiches too!
-The gentle braising results in fork-tender meat.
-Chilling allows the flavors to meld.
-The sauce cuts through the richness of the beef.
 favorite: "\u2713"
 image: boiled_beef_with_dill_sauce.jpg
 size: 4 servings
 title: Boiled Beef with Dill Sauce
 ---

+Chilling allows the flavors to meld.
+The sauce cuts through the richness of the beef.

 ### Ingredients

 * `3 pounds` chuck, cut into 1 ½ inch cubes